tibormester/tibormester.github.io/README.md

 #### *Wave Function Collapse Terrain Generation*

-During a semester break, I studied AI, particularly constraint satisfaction problems, and implemented the Wave Function Collapse algorithm to procedurally generate 2D terrain.
+During the previous school semester, I studied AI, particularly constraint satisfaction problems, and implemented the Wave Function Collapse algorithm to procedurally generate 2D terrain.
 I treated each chunk of the world as a constraint satisfaction problem, trying to align chunk boundaries with adjacent chunks.
 It wasn’t perfect, but it worked for the time being.

 ![Endless Animation 1](https://github.com/tibormester/tibormester.github.io/blob/master/wfc.mov)